menu

 People

 If you're a regular supporter of the arts and enjoy outings to the theatre, weekend boutique-ing, or even a finely aged wine with dinner, than you're in good company with the people of the neighborhood.
-This neighborhood is uniquely immersed with more "urban sophisticates" than 95.1% of neighborhoods across the country.
+This neighborhood is uniquely immersed with more "urban sophisticates" than 97.4% of neighborhoods across the country.
 The people here truly stand out as a class among their own.
 They are an exclusive community characterized by refined tastes, cultural inclinations, and the means to live well.
 Urban sophisticates live a big city lifestyle, whether or not they live in or near a big city.
 They are educated executives or managers by week, and serial patrons of the arts by weekend.
 If this lifestyle pertains to you, than you'll certainly feel right at home in the neighborhood.
-In addition to being an excellent choice for urban sophisticates, this neighborhood is also a very good choice for active retirees and highly educated executives.
+In addition to being an excellent choice for urban sophisticates, this neighborhood is also a very good choice for highly educated executives and active retirees.

 Diversity

-Did you know that the neighborhood has more Slovak ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more Slovak and English ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 1.2% of this neighborhood's residents have Slovak ancestry.
+In fact, 1.4% of this neighborhood's residents have Slovak ancestry and 21.6% have English ancestry.

 The Neighbors